 If you are on a leisure trip and likely to get off your bike to wander around the village and visit a café (let’s face it – who doesn’t?) then touring or mountain bike shoes with recessed cleats are brilliant as you are still able to walk with ease.

-Road pedals such as the popular Shimano SPD SL are single-sided with a broad platform and large cleats for a firm connection.
+For road cycling, road pedals such as the popular Shimano SPD SL are single-sided with a broad platform and large cleats for a firm connection.
 They can be a bit trickier to get used to and are designed for long road climbs, high-power sprints and fast cadences.
 They can feel a bit stiffer to get in and out of than mountain bike pedals, but most pedals have adjustable tension so you can increase it as you gain confidence.
 Road shoes are altogether sleeker to look at than mountain bike shoes, they have super stiff soles and no tread as they are not designed to be walked in.
 If you are on a road cycling holiday a set of cleat covers can be handy to keep in your back pocket to help protect the cleats from wear.

 Ask in your local bike shop about how to set up your cleats as it is important that you align them correctly to protect your knees and in order to pedal smoothly.